kangboli/fast_wannier/README.md

 ## Shenanigans

-In the `si_data`, integers are 64 bits.
-This works with Intel's toolchain but not so well with GNU.
-I tried `fdefault-integer-8`, but I had mixed results.
-We can stick with Intel or try to find a way to fix this.
+The data I included are Fortran binary files.
+The integers are saved as 64 bits and they have to match the default integer length of the compiler. `gfortran`'s default is 32 bits whereas `ifx`'s default is 32 bits.

+Fortran silently deallocates array whose intent is out.
+This prevents arrays from being allocated and deallocated in the same scope and paves the road to Helheim.
+For now, I'm using `load` for subroutines that can silently deallocate memory, but I don't know what is the right way to get around this.